pvcraven/2017_web_security/source/directory_traversal/directory_traversal.rst

 computer, your privacy, and your ability to control what happens to your website.
 These are all big bad things that a poisoned file upload can do to you and your computer.
-The one I want to cover here not covered elsewhere here, and that is uploading a gigantic file to prevent the web server from doing anything.
+The one I want to cover here not covered yet, and that is uploading a gigantic file to prevent the web server from doing anything.
 [COMWEEKLY]_

 The issues that is at hand, is again not validating data the user sends the web server.
 So it make sense why professor Craven put these two security vulnerabilities together.
 They can both be used to modify files, and you can use directory transversal in a poisonous file upload.
-Now, these would be especially bad if this was a business website, it could set you back a year, or two,or more if the hacker is really mean.They can ruin your business for good by taking control then modifying it to make you look bad.
+Now this would be especially bad if this was a website for a business,  it could set your business back a year, or two,or more.
+It could be permanent if the hacker was really mean.
 [COMWEEKLY]_